-We are recruiting for apprentices for the new academic year – we’re looking for people aged 18+ for safeguarding reasons, to support learners with special educational needs (SEN), many of whom demonstrate challenging behaviours.
+We are recruiting for people aged 18+ for safeguarding reasons, to support learners with special educational needs (SEN), many of whom demonstrate challenging behaviours.

-You’ll be based at either one of our education facilities at Stafford where you’ll work alongside an inclusive education practitioner (IEP) to support students on a 2:1 or 2:2 ratio.
+You’ll be based at our education facility at Cannock where you’ll work alongside an inclusive education practitioner (IEP) mostly in a classroom setting to support students on a 2:1 or 2:2 ratio.

 During term time you’ll be: